Fructose: structure, food sources, metabolism & health impact

 Fructose + ATP → Fructose 1-phosphate + ADP + H+

-Fructose 1-phosphate is cleaved to dihydroxyacetone phosphate and glyceraldehyde, in a reaction catalyzed by fructose 1-phosphate aldolase.
+Fructose 1-phosphate is then cleaved to dihydroxyacetone phosphate and glyceraldehyde, in a reaction catalyzed by fructose 1-phosphate aldolase.

 Fructose 1-phosphate → Dihydroxyacetone phosphate + Glyceraldehyde